A Simple Way to Get Big and Strong Is:

 Powerbuilding and bulking workout programs are very similar as they both involve lots of heavy weights, low reps, and compound exercises.

-People have been using the 5 x 5 system to get strong and build muscle for almost as long as we’ve been lifting weights.
+People have been using the 5 x 5 system to get strong and build muscle for as long as we’ve been lifting weights.

-So, is powerbuilding training new?
+So, powerbuilding training is not new!

 Powerbuilding Program Benefits